espressif/vscode-esp-idf-extension/README.md

 - [Git](https://git-scm.com/downloads)
 - [CMake](https://cmake.org/download) and [Ninja](https://github.com/ninja-build/ninja/releases) for __Linux or MacOS users__.
 For Windows users, it is part of the onboarding configuration tools intall.

+> Please note that this extension __only supports__ the release versions of ESP-IDF, you can still use the extension on `master` branch or some other branch, but certain feature might not work fully.

 ## Coming Soon

 - Create new project wizard